aiman-al-masoud/cinciarellang/docs/wiki/0-basics/2-declarations/README.md

 ```
 x:int;
 ```
-... this declares a variable called "x" of type int.
+... this declares a variable called "x" of type `int`.

 ```
 x = 'hello world!';